 Brotherhood of Working Farriers Association

+The Brotherhood of Working Farriers Association is a non-profit organization aimed at providing horse owners with accurate information on shoeing by professional farriers.
 This organization is the largest farrier association in the world by membership count including farriers, horse owners and members of the public interested in the farrier profession.

 The Brotherhood of Working Farrier Association also promotes farrier certification and encourages horse owners to seek certified farriers when shoeing. http://www.bwfa.net/

 The Southern Farriers Association is a group consisting of southern farriers whose sole mission is the better the farriers profession.
 The SFA also seeks to promote communication and idea exchange among its members through open dialog and friendship. https://www.facebook.com/profile.php?id=100057413743435